omidarmat/onLearn/typescript.md

 ### Object Types

 Apart from primitives, the most common sort of type you’ll encounter is an object type.
-This refers to any JavaScript value with properties, which is almost all of them!
+This refers to any JavaScript value with **properties**, which is almost all of them!
 To define an object type, we simply list its properties and their types.

 For example, here’s a function that takes a point-like object: